 A seal is a symbol of a person, a sign of personal authority, or ownership of an object.
 Song

-in our CCC 1296 Christ himself declared that he was marked with His Father's seal [Jn.
-6:27].
+inscription in our CCC 1296 Christ himself declared that he was marked with His Father's

-to Christ, our enrollment in his service forever, as well as the promise of divine protection in
+our total belonging to Christ, our enrollment in his service forever, as well as the promise of

 The Ordinary Minister of Confirmation is the Bishop alone.
 (De fide.)